xypine/KsykRuoka-api/documentation/Expected_Output.md

 ## Explanation of keys & values

-While most of the json values have quite descritptive names, the following block tries to explain as many of the possible values as possible.
+While most of the json values have quite descriptive names, the following block tries to explain as many of the possible values as possible.

 > app_source:	String containing the link to the respective application repo